kgateway-dev/kgateway/docs/content/reference/cli/glooctl_edit_route_ratelimit.md

 ### Synopsis

 Configure rate-limits for requests that match this route.
-This is a Gloo Enterprise feature.
+This is a Gloo Edge Enterprise feature.

 ### Options